aaz25/431-2021/README.md

     - [RStudio Cloud Primers](https://rstudio.cloud/learn/primers), especially "The Basics", "Work With Data", "Visualize Data" and "Tidy Your Data"
 - Dr. Love will provide more detailed suggestions in mid-July for those who would like to improve their skills prior to the start of the course.
 Dr. Love will email all registered students in mid-July when these more detailed materials start to become available.

-### Tentative Calendar of Class Sessions
+### Tentative Calendar

 Scheduled class sessions are on Tuesdays and Thursdays from 1:00 to 2:15 PM Eastern time.
-I expect there to be **24** classes in Fall 2021, and they will be held on **24** of the 26 dates listed below.
+I expect classes will be held on **24** of the 26 dates listed below.
 A final schedule should be available in mid-August.

 Month | Dates
 ------- | ------------